BEHAVIOUR CHANGE RESEARCH AND PRACTICE PROJECT - 2024/5

 Formative assessment and feedback

-Students will receive ongoing, bespoke feedback on their project progress from the academic supervisor, and the stakeholder supervisor as appropriate, via meetings held throughout the project period.
+Students will receive ongoing, bespoke feedback on their project progress from the academic supervisor, and a stakeholder supervisor as appropriate, via meetings held throughout the project period.

 Students are required to submit a Project Proposal Form to the academic supervisor, which allows the supervisor to provide feedback on the proposed project idea and its feasibility, and students’ grasp of the key concepts.
-Students also receive bespoke formative feedback from the academic supervisor on their literature review, and an initial draft of core sections of the Research Project or Practice Project report.
+Students also receive bespoke formative feedback from the academic supervisor on an initial draft of core sections of the Research Project or Practice Project report (including Introduction/literature review, but excluding Discussion).

 Module aims